Rights of Employees

 You should know if and when you are entitled to receive commissions if one of your customers renews its contract or orders additional goods or services from your employer in the future.
 It also is important to know if and when you would be entitled to continue to receive commissions from a customer after you leave your job.Draws

 Many commissioned employees receive a draw against their commissions.
 While these payments often look like a salary, they really are an advance toward future commissions the company hopes you will earn.
 Unless a draw is guaranteed, if your actually commissions are less than your draw, then it might be possible that your employer could withhold future commissions, or even ask you to pay back some of the money you already have received.Commission Disputes

 If you have a dispute relating to your commissions, one of our New Jersey commission dispute lawyers can help you.
 For example, we can assist if your employer is not calculating your commissions correctly, or is refusing to pay the commissions you have earned when they are due.
 Our telephone number is (201) 777-2250.

 If you were an independent sales representative, rather than an employee, New Jersey has a very strong law to ensure that you are paid all of your commissions at the end of your contract.
-To read more about the New Jersey Sales Representatives Rights Act ("NJSRRA"), please see our article: Independent Sales Representatives May be Entitled to Quadruple Damages.
+That law, the New Jersey Sales Representatives Rights Act ("NJSRRA"), can require a company that pays commissions more than 30 days late to pay you the commissions it owes, plus three times those unpaid commissions and your attorney's fees.
+To read more about the NJSRRA, please see our article: Independent Sales Representatives May be Entitled to Quadruple Damages.